 Prerequisites: BUS 220.
 Offered: Interim.
+Special Notes: This course carries cross credit in business.

-COM 361 · Rhetorical Criticism 3 Credits
+COM 361 • Rhetorical Criticism 3 Credits

 Study of approaches to rhetorical criticism.

-Critical evaluation of a wide range of communication texts, their possible meanings, and their implications for various audiences and situations.
-Students learn methods used to analyze communication texts as well as historical and future trends in the field of rhetorical criticism.
+Critical evaluation of a wide range of

+communication texts, their possible meanings,

+and their implications for various audiences

+and situations.
+Students learn methods used to

+analyze communication texts as well as historical

+and future trends in the field of rhetorical

+criticism.

-Prerequisites: COM 210 or COM 230L.
-Offered: Fall.
+Prerequisites: COM 210.
+Offered: Occasionally.